 Upon the issuance of a Global Security, and the deposit of such Global Security with or on behalf of the applicable Depositary, such Depositary will credit, on its book-entry registration and transfer system, the respective principal amounts of the individual Debt Securities represented by such Global Security to the accounts of institutions that have accounts with such Depositary or its nominees ("participants").
 Such account will be designated (A) by the underwriters or agents for such Debt Securities or (B) by the Company, if such Debt Securities are offered and sold directly by the Company.
 Ownership of beneficial interests in such Global Security will be limited to participants or Persons that may hold interests through participants.
 The beneficial interests of participants in such Global Security will be shown on, and the transfer of such ownership interest will be effected only through, records maintained by the Depositary or its nominee for such Global Security.
-The ownership of beneficial interests in such Global Security by Persons that hold through participants will be shown on, and the transfer of that ownership interest will be effected only through, records maintained by such participant.
-The laws of some states require that certain purchasers of securities take physical delivery of such securities in definitive form.
+The ownership of beneficial interests in such Global Security by Persons that hold through participants will be shown on, and the transfer of that ownership interest will be effected only through, records maintained by such participants will be shown on, and the transfer of that ownership interest will be effected only through, records maintained by such accurities take physical delivery of such securities in definitive form.
 The limitations imposed by these laws may impair the ability of owners to transfer beneficial interests in a Global Security.